 Franz Max Albert Kramer (1878–1967)

-Scientist Franz Max Albert Kramer worked as a psychiatrist in Poland and the Netherlands in the early twentieth century and is known for his contributions to research on psychological conditions that experts call hyperkinetic syndromes.
-Children with hyperkinetic syndromes display inattention, overactivity, and impulsivity.
-Along with scientist Hans Pollnow, Kramer defined a specific kind of hyperkinetic syndrome based on an initial case study of seventeen children, initially known as Kramer-Pollnow Syndrome.
-In 1980, the third edition of the Diagnostic and Statistical Manual of Mental Disorders, or DSM-III, renamed Kramer-Pollnow syndrome to be attention deficit disorder, or ADD.
+Scientist Franz Max Albert Kramer worked as a psychiatrist in Germany and the Netherlands in the early twentieth century and is known for his contributions to research on psychological conditions that experts called hyperkinetic syndromes.
+Children with hyperkinetic syndromes displayed inattention, overactivity, and impulsivity.
+Along with scientist Hans Pollnow, Kramer defined a specific kind of hyperkinetic syndrome based on an initial case study of seventeen children, initially known as Kramer-Pollnow syndrome.
+In 1980, the third edition of the Diagnostic and Statistical Manual of Mental Disorders, or DSM-III, changed the name from Kramer-Pollnow syndrome to attention deficit disorder, or ADD.
 A later revision, in 1987, renamed it attention deficit hyperactivity disorder, or ADHD.
 Kramer advanced child psychiatry research by laying the groundwork for further research on and understanding of what experts call, as of 2021, ADHD.

 Kramer was born on 24 April 1878 to Anna and Julius Kramer in Wroclaw, known at the time as Breslau, Poland.
 His father was a merchant.
 Between 1884 and 1896, he attended St. Maria Magdalena grammar school in Wroclaw, Poland.
 After leaving the grammar school, Kramer began to study medicine at Royal Prussian University in Wroclaw, Poland.
 He graduated and received a license to practice medicine in 1901.